 - The committee recommended reorganisation of villages to make the gram panchayat more viable.

-- It recommended that village panchayats should have more finances for its activities.
+- It recommended that village panchayats should have more finances for their activities.

 73rd Constitutional Amendment Act of 1992